Understanding Skin

 The Three Layers of Skin

-Beneath the epidermis is the dermis, the middle layer of skin.
-The dermis contains the hair follicles, sweat glands, and blood vessels that help regulate your body temperature.
-It is also responsible for producing collagen and elastin, two proteins that give your skin its strength and elasticity.
+This layer contains hair follicles, sweat glands, and blood vessels that help regulate your body temperature.
+It’s also where collagen and elastin are made — the two proteins that keep your skin firm, plump, and resilient.

 Simplifying...
 Skin Layers